18Aswin/Active-Directory-Home-Lab/README.md

 - Install Sysmon for granular endpoint telemetry beyond default Windows logging
 - Simulate a real RDP brute force attack using Hydra from Kali Linux
 - Detect and analyze the attack in Splunk using Windows Event IDs 4625 and 4624
-- Execute MITRE ATT&CK persistence technique T1136.001 & T1059.001 using Atomic Red Team
+- Execute MITRE ATT&CK techniques using Atomic Red Team across multiple tactics
-- Document all findings and detect results
+- Identify detection gaps and document findings

 ---